KotySlough/lofi_pic-Proj/# Lifo Pic Project 🎨.md

-# 🎨 Lifo Pic Project
+# 🎨 Lofi Pic Project

-Transform your headshot into a **cartoonish lofi aesthetic** using Python, OpenCV, and Pillow.
+Transform a headshot into a **cartoonish lofi aesthetic** using Python, OpenCV, and Pillow.

 This project applies:
 - 🖍️ Cartoon-style edge detection
 - 🔥 Warm color toning
 - ✨ Grain + vignette overlays for that cozy lofi vibe

+Note: It just made a grainy green image.
+But it was a beginner project, so still some value? :)

 ---